 Sub-samples (10-50 mg) from the different samples were dissolved using HNO3 7.5M, and, after dilution, analyzed by TQ-ICPMS at SNRC.
 The results are presented in Table 5.
-That table is also available as an excel sheet with the mandatory report forms.
+This table is also available as an excel sheet with the mandatory report forms.

 Table 5: Summary of ICP-MS Elemental Bulk Analysis of ES-1, ES-2, ES-3 and ES-4.
 Full list of elements that were below detection limit is presented in the elemental analysis in the forms.
 Uncertainty is approximately 10% for all samples.